miloszmisiek/ci-p5-cutback/README.md

 - ### Front-End Libraries
     + [React Router](https://v5.reactrouter.com/): was used for handling differnt URLs rendering different pages.
 React Router allows for rendering pages inside Virtual DOM stopping the page from refreshing.
 This enhances UX.
     + [Mock Service Worker](https://mswjs.io/): was used for testing API requests.
 With this tool the test server is created mocking the API requests, so that the real API request is not triggered.
+    + [styled-components](https://styled-components.com/): was used to inject CSS styling directly to component.
+      + No hunt across different files to find the styling affecting your component.
+      + Styled compoenents are independent of each other.
+      + Remove unused styles, even if they're declared in the code.
+      + Styled components generates unique class names for your styles.

 - ### Other tools:
     + [Mock Service Worker](https://mswjs.io/): was used for testing API requests.